March 30, 2023

 Maternity Benefit Claims Spanning Two Years

-When an employee is on maternity leave across two tax years, the Maternity Benefit paid in the second year is taxed by reducing tax credits and the rate band on a cumulative basis.
+When your employee is on maternity leave across two tax years, the Maternity Benefit paid in the second year is taxed by reducing tax credits and the rate band on a cumulative basis.

 This means the tax due for the second year is spread over the entire year.